Skip to main content

-Sunvalley opened in 1967, and back then, they weren’t subtle about it.
-No, no. They called it the world's largest enclosed shopping center—two levels of pure retail bliss, and it had everything: a cinema, an ice rink below ground, department stores big enough to have their own weather systems, and a parking lot that could swallow 9,000 cars whole.
+Sunvalley opened on August 3, 1967, and back then, they weren’t subtle about it.
+No, no. They called it the world's largest enclosed shopping center—two levels of pure retail bliss designed by Avner Naggar and developed by Bayshore Properties.
+The ribbon cutting featured none other than the famous singer Tony Martin.
+The mall had everything: a cinema, an ice rink below ground (arrived in 1969), department stores big enough to have their own weather systems, and a parking lot that could swallow 9,000 cars whole.
 And because it was the future, it was also fully air-conditioned.
 That was important enough to stamp on the back of postcards.

 The back of the card reads:

 You'd never know the mall was two stories from this postcard; the lower level is underground (least on this side of the mall).
 If you look closely, you can see "Cinema" on the side, by Bank of America.
+It has been said that the first movie to show at the cinema was the Dirty Dozen.
 The back of the postcard reads "SunValley, the world's largest enclosed, air conditioned shopping center, contains free parking for 9,000 cars, including 16 acres of covered parking."

 The postcard promises: "Over 120 stores on two levels of the mammoth mall at Sun Valley, the world's largest enclosed, air-conditioned shopping center."